razoumov/publish/eccc.md

 > multiplication.
 Doing this by hand (Python `for` loops) would take many hours for 13e6 points.
 I used numpy to
 > vectorize in one dimension, and that cut the time to ~5 mins.
 I was pretty sure more complex vectorization would not
 > work, as numpy would have to figure out which dimension goes where.
 I tried nevertheless, and it worked, with the
-> correct solution - while the compute time went down to a few seconds!
+> correct solution - while the total compute time went down to a few seconds!